scienceadvocacyoflongisland/scienceadvocacyofli/_pages/aboutsali.md

 Our goals are to:

 1. Provide a reliable and trusted resource for scientific information for the local community.
-2. Advocate for evidence-based policies locally and advance scientific education.
+2. Advocate for evidence-based policies and advance scientific education.

 To this end, we will build up our online presence where we create content, share scientifically vetted information, amplify other scientists and science communicators, and continue outreach into the community.
 We will bring together voices from the scientific community to create spaces for public forums (virtual or in-person) on relevant scientific topics that impact the Long Island community and the community at-large, and support and promote policies by local lawmakers that are evidence-based.